Lucas Oil Off Road Racing Series

-The Lucas Oil Off Road Racing Series, also known as LOORRS, was a short course off-road racing series in the United States and also in Mexico beginning in 2015.
-The series featured events in Arizona, California, Nevada, Missouri and hosted a weekend of racing in Ensenada, Mexico at Baja International Short Course near Estero Beach.
-The title sponsor for the series was Lucas Oil Products, whom also owned, sanctioned, and operated the series.
-It effectively replaced the CORR series starting in 2009.
+The Lucas Oil Off Road Racing Series, also known as LOORRS, was a short course off-road racing series in the United States and Mexico.
+Following the bankruptcy of the CORR series in 2008, Lucas Oil founded LOORRS in 2009, featuring racing events in Arizona, California, Nevada, Missouri, as well as Ensenada, Baja California, Mexico.
+In 2020, the series was discontinued due to uncertainty stemming from the COVID-19 pandemic.

 History

 There were two large sanctioning bodies in short course off-road racing for 2008: CORR and WSORR.
 CORR had been sanctioning events on the West Coast and WSORR had sanctioned Midwestern events.
 CORR closed before the end of the 2008 season and canceled its final two racing weekends.
 LOORRS took over the sanctioning of most of the West Coast events, and TORC: The Off-Road Championship, took over most of the Midwestern events.

 The LOORRS series was founded for the 2009 season by Lucas Oil and its head Forrest Lucas.
 Carl Renezeder made short course off-road racing history in 2009 when he won the Unlimited 2 and Unlimited 4 class to become the first driver to win seven national championships.

 In December 2012, LOORRS announced that Ritchie Lewis would be taking over as the series' director.
 He announced the 2013 series schedule; it would continue racing at most of the same tracks.
 He also announced that Lucas would be building tracks at San Angelo, Texas and Lucas Oil Speedway to be used in 2014.